surasithaof/ec2-control/README.md

 This repository is contain Go code and scripts to start and stop instances.
 The purpose is for schedule start and stop EC2 instances to reduce cost of usage.
-To start and stop instances have so many options but for this will have 2 options: one is aws-cli and other one is Go code.
+To start and stop instances have so many options exmaple aws-cli and lambda function

 ## Option 1: aws-cli